 Intonation is the music of the language; it depends on the pitch of your voice.
 It is crucial in American English because the rise and fall of your voice can convey meanings in many ways.
 Intonation also helps you speak American English naturally, as it’s all about how you sound to your listeners.

 We all need to ask questions sometimes, and intonation is highly important in such situations as the tone of your voice can be as important as words.
-You need to utter the words in correct intonation to be understood clearly and convey your message to your audience easily.
+You need to utter the words in the correct intonation to be understood clearly and convey your message to your audience easily.

 At ChatterFox, you’re going to learn how to use intonation to ask questions in American English.